 Despite the gorgeous wrinkles and "teddy-bear looks", this dog breed does not tolerate cold too well.
 Although Shar Peis quite enjoy being outdoors, they have issues with excessively rigid temperatures as well as with scorching hot ones.
 Your dog must be kept inside the house during the coldest winter days and it must be adequately covered.

 The Shar Pei doesn't tolerate low temperatures well

 If a Shar Pei can't stand cold, it has even more trouble in heat.
 In summer, you should never let your Shar Pei go out in the warmest hours but instead ensure it always has enough water and monitor its breathing if it seems wheezy or strained.
 This breed is subject to heat strokes.

 The Shar Pei suffers in heat

-Shar Peis are very affectionate and loyal towards their family which love deeply. love cuddles and playful interaction, plus are friendly towards kids if are exposed to them at a young age.
-However, if a Shar Pei is not socialized properly its natural mistrust due to the selection aiming at creating a guard dog can take over even around kids.
+Shar Peis are very affectionate and loyal towards their family which love deeply.
+They love cuddles and playful interaction, plus they are friendly towards kids if they are exposed at a young age.
+However, if a Shar Pei is not socialized properly its natural mistrust will take over due to the breed selection aiming at creating a guard dog can take over even around kids.

 A breed that is affectionate towards the family